 The coronavirus pandemic is affecting large and small businesses worldwide.
 Nonessential businesses across the country have been ordered to close in concern for everyone’s health and safety.
 The aviation industry has been flooded with discussions on whether or not flight training is essential.

 Online forums, Facebook groups, and websites have been swarmed with students and CFIs alike asking what schools are still open or what the school’s policy is.
 It all comes down to what’s the right thing to do.

 Cybersecurity and Infrastructure Security Agency: Aviation-related businesses are included on the U.S. government’s general list of essential businesses (CISA) but flight schools are not included on the updated CISA list that was updated on March 28, 2020.

-AOPA: AOPA has cited that, "the list provided by CISA is guidance, rather than a federal standard, so state and local officials may follow it or create their own list.
-It’s important to check your state and local directives to be sure, because flight schools might be among the nonessential enterprises that must close their doors.".
+AOPA: AOPA has cited that “the list provided by CISA is guidance, rather than a federal standard, so state and local officials may follow it or create their own list.
+It’s important to check your state and local directives because flight schools might be among the nonessential enterprises that must close their doors.”.

 The State of Alaska has also released a document called the Alaska Essential Services and Critical Workforce Infrastructure Order.
 This document is a list of businesses that are exempt from a mandatory closure, along with some other helpful information.
 Also, not specifically listing flight schools.

 - We are complying with the State of Alaska government Health Mandate 012: Limiting travel between communities to critical infrastructure or critical personal needs – will be reevaluated by 4/21/2021

 - We are complying with Health Mandate 011: Social Distancing – Updated 04/09/2020 – will be reevaluated by 4/21/2021